 SBID was appointed to assess national interior design course content for suitability to the corporate environment.

-To forge a successful commercial career in the creative industries, student designers must bridge the gap between learning and earning.
+To forge a successful commercial career in the creative industries, student designers must bridge the gap between training and employment.

 Supporting recognised interior design qualifications through university recognition.